calthaus/ncov-cfr/README.md

 ![](figures/ncov_cases.png)

 **Figure 1.
 Reported COVID-19 cases outside China by onset of symptoms and time of death.** The WHO [Coronavirus disease 2019 (COVID-19) situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/) provide the dates of onset of symptoms of cases outside China.
 Deaths outside China have been reported by WHO, [ECDC](https://www.ecdc.europa.eu/en/novel-coronavirus-china) and international media.
+Deaths in red are included and deaths in green are excluded from the analysis.

 **Table 1.
 List of fatal COVID-19 cases outside China.**